azoth-lang/azoth.language.reference/src/drop-types.md

 Types which may or may not have to manage ownership of a drop type are conditional drop types.
 For example, a collection may contain elements that are drop types and be responsible for dropping them.
-Conditional drop types are declared with the `drop?` modifier.
-They are drop types only if one of their independent generic parameters is a drop type.
+Conditional drop types are declared with the `drop[T]` modifier.
+They are drop types only if one of the types in the type list is a drop type.
 Conditional drop types cannot be declared `const` and instances can become constant only when that instance is not a drop type.